 About ieinfo.net (international-environmental-info.net)

 The site began as both a resource for my students and a functional alternative to my grab-bag of web bookmarks.
 I used to call it an electronic "pit," but over time it's become more of an e-pile.
 The site is very much a work-in-progress, and the rapidly unfolding pace of international environmental developments entails a permanent state of under construction.
-As some near-empty pages will indicate, there are many holes waiting to be filled; no doubt, there are numerous holes still waiting to be identified.* On the other hand, if you find the site too limited in its topical coverage, geographic breadth, and political insight, try here.
+As some near-empty pages will indicate, there are many holes waiting to be filled; no doubt, there are numerous holes still waiting to be identified.*

 ...you are seeing my personal highlights, explanatory notes, pontifications, and occasional obfuscations.
 While I am trying to create an "objective" (all disclaimers apply) compilation on this site, I can't refrain from injecting my highly subjective (no disclaimers or quotation marks necessary) commentary here and there.
 There's very little of this now, but I plan to do more (apologies in advance).